Andrew D. Midgen

 Before joining Pitta, Andrew worked at SEIU Local 2001, representing public sector workers in collective bargaining negotiations, state labor board proceedings, arbitration, and mediation.

 Andrew is a member of the bars of New York, New Jersey, and Connecticut.
-He is admitted to practice in the U.S. District Courts for the Southern, Eastern, and Northern Districts of New York, the Second Circuit Court of Appeals, and the D.C.
+He is admitted to practice in the U.S. District Courts for the Southern, Eastern, and Northern Districts of New York, the U.S. District Court for the District of New Jersey, the Second Circuit Court of Appeals, and the D.C.
 Circuit Court of Appeals.
 Andrew is a member of the Lawyers Coordinating Committee of the AFL-CIO, the ABA Section on Labor and Employment, and the NYSBA Labor and Employment Section.

 Areas Of Practice